Kidnapping of Evyatar David: Release efforts

 The Hostages and Missing Families Forum called on Netanyahu and the government to "expedite the negotiations and bring about the immediate return of all the hostages" when David appeared in the Hamas video in February 2025.

 At a United Nations Security Council discussion on the hostage crisis, Ilay David spoke about his brother's conditions and criticized the council for their silence, and what he views as complicity in the continued crisis.
 Netanyahu spoke with the regional head of the International Committee of the Red Cross and "asked for his involvement in the immediate providing of food and medical care to our hostages".
 The Israeli government placed an advertisement photograph of David on a billboard in Times Square, with the captions "Hamas is starving the Israeli hostages" and "Ignored by the media too busy echoing Hamas propaganda".
 The display was intended to highlight the ongoing Gaza war hostage crisis, in light of allegations of famine in Gaza, which Israel Consul General in New York Ofir Akunis labelled a blood libel.

 Ilay and Yeela David, along with former hostages Ohad and Raz Ben Ami, met with President Trump and other administration officials in September 2025.
 During the meeting, Trump pledged his support and commitment to bring the hostages home.
 Galia David and other relatives of hostages also met with French President Emmanuel Macron in Paris to reenforce the priority of freeing the hostages in any discussions.

 Release

 As part of the Gaza Peace Plan, he was released on October 13, 2025.
 Prior to his release David was one of many hostages who were able to video call family members while still being held by Hamas.
 David and Gilboa-Dalal were reunited after their release at the Rabin Medical Center in Petah Tikva, Israel, after being separated and held separately for the last two months as hostages.
-An image of David and his parents was posted shortly after his release and reuniting with them.